mstocco/mariostoc.co/content/traininglog/20210502-ironman2021-17weeksout.md

 <sup>Rate on an scale 1-7 &nbsp; 1=best 7=worst &nbsp; +5 is a warning</sup>

 ### PLANNED WORKOUT
-5:30am:   Swim 2200:
+5:30am:   **Swim 2200**:
 2x 50 easy free.
 2x 50 steady w/ buoy.
 2x 50 steady kick.
 R :15.
 4x 50 as 20 meters strong/30 meters easy/relaxed. r :20.
 8x 100 Best effort.
-Trying to hold the best pace you can for all six reps combined. aka: Total time adds up to the fastest average.
-Leaving on the 2:15.
+Trying to hold the best pace you can for all six reps combined. aka: Total time adds up to the fastest average. **Leaving on the 2:15**.
 (You start ever rep 2:15 after the start of the previous rep)
 2x 50 super duper easy.
 2x 50 steady kick r :20.
 2x 50 easy swim w/ buoy. r :20, 2x 50 easy/steady swim. r :20.
 400 continuous swim w/ buoy.
 Trying to finish each stroke well.
 (That will be hard after the main set!)